WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 22. Busan Cinema Center

-Busan and cinema is a long love affair.
+Busan and cinema are a long love affair.
 Since 1996, the city is hosting the Busan International Film Festival (BIFF), the most famous Film Festival in Asia.

 Take metro line 1 to Seomyeon, then transfer to metro line 2, and get off at Centum City stop.
 Take Exit No.12 and then walk for about 15 minutes heading towards Suyeonggang River and Centum Marina Park.